cchee/aquaponics/README.md

 * Water pump in fish tank
 * Fish tank pump to 1st shelf, 1st shelf drain to 2nd shelf, 2nd shelf drain to 3rd shelf, 3rd shelf drain to 4th shelf, 4th shelf drain to solid filter in the fish tank
 * Each grow bed can use red worms to minimize clogging, hence, less maintenance
-* Water pump needs to be placed within a filter bad to eliminate large solid debris
+* Water pump needs to be placed within a filter bag to prevent large solid debris from damaging the pump
 ##### Pros
 * Simple to setup
 * Less mechnical parts